kundajelab/bpnet/README.md

 Now that we have our data prepped, we can train our first model!!

-The command to train a model is called `train`.
+The command to train a model is called `bpnet-train`.

 You can kick start the training process by executing this command in your shell